top of page

 After the dinner, the singing starts.
 As with all customs of Olympos, the singing starts with religious chanting, moving on to songs sung at the table, which are not intended to be danced to.
 It then moves on to mantinades, whose emotional and nostalgic content and performance again often provoke tears.
 When, sometime later, the dancing begins, it starts with slow-paced pieces, which may last for some hours, before the frenetic pano choros starts, which continues until dawn.
 The rules as to who is to dance with whom are the same here as they are at other festivals, with men dancing with their female relatives, wives or fiancées.
 After each turn, the group at the end of the line moves to the front.

-The feast of Saint John at the site of the ancient city of Brykous, Olympos, Karpathos, by photographer George Tatakis
+Dancing continues till the early morning at the feast of Saint John at the site of the ancient city of Brykous, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Dancing continues till the early morning